 From then on, it was relatively smooth sailing.
 Be it my stubborn nature, or the fact that my body had resigned itself to death, I made it to the end.
 Sure, there were the occasional hunger pains and bouts of light-headedness, but they passed without incident.
 I think part of what made this so much easier than I expected (which is to say, not easy at all but merely possible) was the clarity of it.
 Unlike a normal diet where I could questionably try to justify something I wanted to eat, the cleanse was crystal clear.
 Is this thing you’re trying to consume a bottle your stupid fucking spicy lemonade?
 No?
 Tough shit, you can’t have it.
 There’s not a whole lot of room for error there.

 Real talk: I lost 10 lbs. in 10 days (this was actually only a measurement from day 4 on, because I may have forgotten to weigh myself beforehand).
-I am under no impression that this is a lasting effect, mostly because I know I’m about to be knee deep in some Taco Bell tomorrow night.
-But in the short term, I can’t deny the results.
-If you have a large scale event to attend that you’re trying to get ready for, this is a very effective (and miserable) method of doing so.
-Otherwise, there are definitely less grueling approaches to losing weight, and they probably won’t result in an ulcer and a lifetime aversion to maple syrup.
+I am under no impression that this is a lasting effect, mostly because I know I’m about to be knee-deep in some Taco Bell tomorrow night.
+But in the short term, I can’t deny the results, however miserable the method of getting said results was.
+There are definitely less grueling approaches to losing weight, and they probably won’t result in an ulcer and a lifetime aversion to maple syrup.
+I hope this is clear, but I would absolutely not recommend anyone do this.

 – My appetite is significantly decreased.